Interfacelab/ilab-media-tools/readme.txt

 No, I'm just one very enthusiastic customer.

-= What plugins are not compatible with Media Cloud? =

-Some gallery plugins sidestep WordPress's built-in media library and try to roll their own, for whatever reasons - none of which seem like good reasons to me.
-NextGEN Gallery, maybe the most popular one of these types of plugins, does their own thing.
-We've tried a couple of times to integrate with it, but their codebase is a mess and it's not a plugin we ever really use, so we gave up.

-We've tested a lot of media related plugins (sliders, image optimizers, media replace, etc) and most of them work (except for the ones mentioned above).
-If you find a plugin that doesn't work, please report it in the support forum so we can add the warning to the plugin.

-Note that image optimization plugins change how Media Cloud behaves.
-When an image optimizer is being used, Media Cloud will not upload to S3 or wherever until after the optimization step occurs.
-For must of these types of plugins, that optimization step is in the background and can be several minutes after you upload.
-Until the optimization step is complete, your media will appear as local media.

 == Screenshots ==

 1. Easy image cropping for all croppable image sizes defined in your theme.